swcarpentry/good-enough-practices-in-scientific-computing/index.md

 including collecting comments and suggestions on them, and other contributors before merging them in.

-#### A note on supplementary materials
+> ### Supplementary Materials
+>

-Supplementary materials often contain much of the work that went into the project: tables and figures with results, and more elaborate descriptions of the algorithms, software, methods, and analyses.
+> Supplementary materials often contain much of the work that went into the project,
+> such tables and figures
+> or more elaborate descriptions of the algorithms, software, methods, and analyses.
-In order to make these materials as accessible to others as possible, don't solely rely on the PDF format.
+> In order to make these materials as accessible to others as possible,
-PDFs are notoriously hard to mine for data: e.g., extracting a table from a PDF is often not an easy task.
+> do not rely solely on the PDF format,
+> since extracting data from PDFs is notoriously hard.
+> Instead,
-We recommend separating the results that you may expect others to reuse (e.g., data in tables, data behind figures) into separate, text-based formats such as comma- or tab-separated files.
+> we recommend separating the results that you may expect others to reuse
+> (e.g., data in tables, data behind figures)
+> into separate, text-format files.
-The same holds for any commands or code you want to include as supplementary material: use the format that most easily enables reuse (source code files, Unix shell scripts etc).
+> The same holds for any commands or code you want to include as supplementary material:
+> use the format that most easily enables reuse (source code files, Unix shell scripts etc).

 ## What's Not on This List